-Collagen Remodeling Treatments
+Collagen Remodeling and Skin Smoothing Treatments

-Neck Lift Candidates
+Candidates for Neck Lift

-Healing and Post-Operative Care Following Neck Lift
+Healing and Post-Operative Care Following Deep Neck Lift

-Frequently Asked Questions about Neck Lift Surgery
+Frequently Asked Questions About Deep Neck Lift Surgery

 Fat can accumulate in the neck for different reasons.
 When the platysma muscles separate, the underlying fat layer is no longer covered by a tightly-woven structure.
 This causes the fat to appear in deposits below the skin.
 After weight gain, fat accumulates throughout the face and body, including the neck.
 Other conditions or factors may also contribute to a bulky appearance of the neck.

-W Cosmetic Surgery of Philadelphia
+W Cosmetic Surgery® of Philadelphia for your Neck Lift

 Philadelphia facial plastic surgeon, Dr. Allan Wulc, MD, FACS, has unique credentials.
 Dr. Wulc is board certified by the ABMS board in Ophthalmology.
 He fellowship trained in eye and facial plastic surgery and is a diplomate of the American Society of Ophthalmic Plastic and Reconstructive Surgery.
 He is board certified in Facial Cosmetic Surgery by the American Board of Cosmetic Surgery, where he served as a trustee for six years.
 He is fellow of the American College of Surgeons.
 Dr. Wulc has been recognized by Castle- Connolly and Philadelphia magazine as a Top Doc for more than 25 years consecutively.